 Door of Shadows allows you to teleport to a location within a 35-yard range on a 1-minute cooldown.
 However, it has a 1.5-second cast time.
 What is interesting about this ability is that it does allow for teleporting to a ledge above you or beyond certain barriers, which can enable some fun possibilities.
 It can also be useful to help avoid certain mechanics in a raid or dungeon if given enough time to cast the ability.

 Theotar the Mad Duke provides a similar type of trade-off decision-making as well.
 With Token of Appreciation, you could give those that heal you an extra absorb while also taking a path to gain another Potency Conduit, or you could choose to gain additional defense along the way to stronger potion effects with Refined Palate.
 However, if you are making use of the Sinister Teachings Legendary, then the clear winner is Wasteland Propriety due to its buff assuming that your Fallen Order is still a 3-minute cooldown.
 There is also the ability to gain a large amount of Mastery for a time with Soothing Shade, though you will have to stand within a circular area to benefit from it.
 This effect also will provide you with healing and damage reduction through It's Always Tea Time.
-He will even graciously gift you with a substantial amount of the stat of your choice each day with Party Favors.
-However, as this power is limited to a random stat for four hours at a time with a one hour cooldown between uses, it can be hard to justify choosing Theotar over Nadjia.
+He will even graciously gift you with 3% of Agility or any secondary stat with Party Favors.
+However, as this power is limited to a random stat for four hours at a time with a one hour cooldown between uses, it can be hard to justify choosing Theotar over Nadjia for damage.